Your baby after the birth

 Feeding your baby

 When you're breastfeeding in the early days, breastfeed your baby as often as they want.
-This may be every 2 hours.
+This can be very frequent early on, sometimes every hour.

-Let your baby decide when they've had enough (this is called baby-led feeding).
+Let your baby decide when they've had enough (this is called responsive feeding).

-You can express your breast milk if you're having problems with breastfeeding.
-Problems can include breast engorgement or mastitis.
+You can express your breast milk if you're having problems with breastfeeding caused by problems such as breast engorgement or mastitis.

 Get breastfeeding and bottle feeding advice.